GitStatus25/GitStatus/backend/BIBLE.md

    - Controllers handle request/response, services contain business logic, models define data structure
    - Keep components and functions small and focused on a single responsibility
    - Limit component files to 300 lines maximum; extract larger components into smaller ones
+   - When splitting large files (services, components, routes, etc.) into multiple focused files, organize them in a dedicated folder with an index.js that re-exports the components

 2. **Naming Conventions**
    - Use descriptive, consistent naming throughout the codebase